-Having had CP her entire life, the 17-year-old doesn’t feel any different to anyone else and her friends and peers don’t treat her any differently either.
+Having had CP her entire life, the 19-year-old doesn’t feel any different to anyone else and her friends and peers don’t treat her any differently either.

-Jamie has always loved swimming and last year became a member of the Para START swimming team at the University of Queensland (UQ), a research project setting out to investigate the effect that swimming has on the overall wellbeing of people with cerebral palsy who have high support needs.
+Jamie has always loved swimming and is a member of the Para START swimming team at the University of Queensland (UQ), a research project setting out to investigate the effect that swimming has on the overall wellbeing of people with cerebral palsy who have high support needs.

-Jamie began swimming because it helped to relax her muscles and her mind but after some training the coaches at UQ noticed her natural talent and she did a few competitions as a provisional S3 para swimmer.
+Jamie began swimming because it helped to relax her muscles and her mind but after some training the coaches at UQ noticed her natural talent and she did a few competitions as a S2 para swimmer.

 “Just because I have CP doesn’t mean I can’t do things everyone else can,” Jamie says.

 “Never give up on you dreams no matter what stands in your way.”

 Cerebral palsy describes a range of disabilities associated with movement and posture.

 CP occurs when there is damage to the developing brain in the area that controls movement muscle tone (the motor cortex).
 In some cases, the motor cortex fails to develop normally in the foetus.
 The cause remains unknown for many children with CP.

 Depending on the damage, it affects people in different ways and to different extents.
 The most common symptoms are:

 - uncontrolled body movements